LabMobi/HardwareKeyImportDemoAndroid/README.md

 Usable via buttons `Use imported key` and `Use wrapping key` in the demo.

-## Optional: Test the usage of the imported (AES) key again after it been imported and tested once.
+## Optional: Test the usage of the imported (AES) key again after it been imported and tested once

 Useful to validate access to the imported key in different situations.
 For apps with different identities (no access) or after a cycle of install-import-uninstall-reinstall (key gets removed during uninstall).

-## Optional: Test the usage of the wrapping (RSA) key again after it been imported and tested once.
+## Optional: Test the usage of the wrapping (RSA) key again after it been imported and tested once

 Useful to validate access to the wrapping key in different situations.
 For apps with different identities (no access) or after a cycle of install-import-uninstall-reinstall (key gets removed during uninstall).